Dameon1/Ar-Cademy/README.md

      2.The editor to work in.

-     3.A browser like windwow that has a play button and 2 tabs.
+     3.A browser like window that has a play button and 2 tabs.

   - Access the file tree by clicking the page icon located on the left.

   - Clicking on the editor will allow you to add to the code.

-  - Clicking the play button will run the editor and display the beautiful codework you did.
+  - Clicking the play button will run the editor and display the beautiful code work you did.

   *HAPPY CODING